 The television rights are a major factor in the Premier League, mainly because of how much money they bring, more of which we will discuss alter in this article.
-There are two main parties within the UK that buy the rights, being Sky and BT Sport.
+There are three parties within the UK that buy the rights, being Sky, BT Sport and Amazon.

 Sky have the lion’s share of the games, with 128 being showing over the course of the season, working out at roughly 3 games per week (season weeks).
 BT have the rights for 52 games, usually the Noon or late kick offs on a Saturday with Amazon to show 20 Bank Holiday and midweek features.

 The games are essentially put up as an auction before the start of the season and then the company with the largest bids get the highest number of games to cover.
 The distribution of games that are shown on TV are usually reflective of how successful the club is or how popular their team is in terms of potential viewing figures.
 Most teams will get a minimum of 10 games shown live with the maximum from the 2018/19 season being 29 (Liverpool).